apache/spark/docs/streaming-programming-guide.md

 This may cause an increase in the processing time of those batches where RDDs get checkpointed.
 Hence, the interval of
 checkpointing needs to be set carefully.
 At small batch sizes (say 1 second), checkpointing every batch may significantly reduce operation throughput.
-Conversely, checkpointing too infrequently causes the lineage and task sizes to grow, which may have detrimental effects.
+Conversely, checkpointing less frequently causes the lineage and task sizes to grow, which may have detrimental effects.
 For stateful transformations that require RDD checkpointing, the default interval is a multiple of the batch interval that is at least 10 seconds.
 It can be set by using